 Where Is the Party of Middle America?

-The fact that Democrats half-won the November midterm elections, which are usually lost by the incumbent party, should be a warning to Republicans: they are still too extreme for centrist voters.
+The fact that Democrats half-won the midterm elections in November, which are usually lost by the incumbent party, should be a warning to Republicans: they are still too extreme for centrist voters.

 Democrats aren’t far behind, though.
-One in two Americans believes the left would “defund the police” (possibly the worst political slogan ever imagined).
+One in two Americans believe the left would “defund the police” (possibly the worst political slogan ever imagined).

 A growing share of Americans — 40 percent of the electorate, 52 percent of millennials — identifies with neither party.
 Who will speak for them?
 Read more